-(i) Directors shall agree and accept formally in writing the roles and responsibilities of each of the partners involved in a partnership project before the project commences
+(i) Directors shall agree and accept formally in writing the roles and responsibilities of each of the partners involved in a partnership project before the project commences.
+Any initial proposals must first be reported to and considered by the council's Corporate Management Team.

-- (ii) Where the Council is to be the lead partner, or the accountable body where other funds are involved, the responsibilities of the Council and the obligations of the various partners are to be clearly defined and understood through the involvement of the Head of Legal and Democratic Services prior to commencement of the project.
+- (ii) Where the Council is to be the lead partner, or the accountable body where other funds are involved, the responsibilities of the Council and the obligations of the various partners are to be clearly defined and understood through the involvement of the Director of Resources and the Head of Legal and Democratic Services prior to commencement of the project.
 The Council will only enter into such arrangements where the council has a direct interest in the partnership. - (iii) Directors shall consult the Director of Resources on: - (a) any financial control, insurance, VAT implications and audit requirements to be incorporated in the partnership arrangements - (b) the overall financial implications for the Council - (iv) Prior to entering into any commitment, the relevant Director shall ensure that any match funding or other financial obligations of the Council are provided for within revenue or capital programmes and that arrangements are made for future years' financial provisions to reflect these obligations.
-This should include any audit and other consequential fees as appropriate. - (v) Unless otherwise approved by the Director of Resources in writing, where the Council is to act as accountable body, banking arrangements will be through the Council's main bank account and all transactions will be processed through the Council's financial systems
+This should include any audit and other consequential fees as appropriate. - (v) Unless otherwise approved by the Director of Resources in writing, where the Council is to act as accountable body, banking arrangements will be through the Council's main bank account and all transactions will be processed through the Council's financial systems.